DPChallenge: A Digital Photography Contest You are not logged in. (log in or register

 *Hello from Sid and the Critique Club*

-A reasonable image that meets the challenge.
+An interesting image that fully meets the challenge

 Photographer found comment helpful.